JSAbrahams/mamba/doc/errors.md

     def h(x: Real): Real raises[MyErr] <-
         def a <- g(9) + 1.5 raises[MyErr] # If this statement would throw multiple types of exceptions, we would list
                                           # them here

+        # if the above raised an error, this would never get executed, as we are immediately 'raised' out of the
+        # function
         a * 2.3

 Or, we explicitly handle it on site.
 We do this using the `handle when`, which matches the type of the returned value to